NastyaOleyna/serverless-academy/03_telegram_bot_weather_forecast/README.txt

  /changeinterval - to change interval between messages from bot

  /changeunit - to change unit.
 You can choose metric or imperial.

+ /weathernow - to see what is the weather right now.